BrianPugh/belay/README.rst

 .. inclusion-marker-do-not-remove

-Belay is a library that enables the rapid development of projects that interact with hardware via a micropython-compatible board.
+Belay is a library that enables the rapid development of projects that interact with hardware via a micropython or circuitpython compatible board.

 Belay works by interacting with the REPL interface of a micropython board from Python code running on PC.